domRiddle/ASF/Remote-communication.md

 # Remote communication

 This section elaborates on remote communication that ASF includes, including further explanation on how one can influence it.
-While we don't consider anything below as malicious or otherwise unwanted, and neither we're legally obliged to disclose it, we want you to better understand the program functionality and realize other third-party providers that ASF communicates with.
+While we don't consider anything below as malicious or otherwise unwanted, and neither we're legally obliged to disclose it, we want you to better understand the program functionality especially in regards to your privacy and data shared.

 ## Steam